ClintKan/microblog_VPC_deployment/README.md

 ## <ins>STEPS</ins>

-1. Application source files were cloned onto my workstation and then pushed to my GitHub (with a specified repo name - without the quotes - "microblog_VPC_deployment")
+1. Application source files were cloned onto my workstation and then pushed to my GitHub (with a specified repo name - without the quotes - "**_microblog_VPC_deployment_**")

 2. Created an AWS account along with default infrastructure components like; VPC, default region, availability zone, CIDR block, NAT gateway and default subnet.
-It is within this that an EC2 (t3.medium Ubuntu Linux server) was setup to be used for the running of the CI/CD pipeline.
+It is within this that an EC2 (_t3.medium Ubuntu Linux server_) was setup to be used for the running of the CI/CD pipeline.

-3. On the above Jenkins EC2 server, Jenkins was installed on it and the following security port configurations aka Secur; 22 for SSH, 8080 for Jenkins done.
+3. On the above Jenkins EC2 server, Jenkins was installed on it and the following security port configurations aka Security Groups; 22 (for SSH) and 8080 (for Jenkins), were setup.

-4. A second (custom) VPC was then created, with one availability zone, one public subnet and one private subnet, a NAT Gateway in 1 AZ but with DNS hostnames and DNS resolution should be selected.
+4. A second (_custom_) VPC was then created, with one availability zone, one public subnet and one private subnet, a NAT Gateway in 1 AZ but with DNS hostnames and DNS resolution should be selected.

 5. Three EC2s were then created as follows;